 The Georgians had managed to defeat the Persian troops of Shah Abbas in the spring of 1625.
 Their victory had not only done much to unite the country of Georgia, but had encouraged other peoples ruled and oppressed by the Persians; resistance began to spring up in various places.

 An infuriated Shah Abbas sent 50,000 of his toughest troops to engage the 20,000 Georgian fighters camped at Merabda.
-Before the battle, the Georgians received Holy Communion, and the bishops who administered it joined them in the field to fight.
+Before the battle the Georgians received Holy Communion, and the bishops who administered it joined them in the field.

 The day-long encounter, in sweltering heat, overwhelmed the Georgians.
-When the last of the Kherkheulidze brothers, who were banner carriers, was killed, their sister ran out to raise the banner herself.
+When the last of the banner-wielding Kherkheulidze brothers was killed, their sister ran out to raise the banner herself.
 When she also fell, her mother picked up and waved the banner till she too was killed.
 They all died for the faith and for their motherland.

-On this day we read I Corinthians 1: 18: "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."
+In I Corinthians 1: 18 we read: "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."
 Whether facing scorn and hostility like Salome, or actual death in battle like the Georgians, three brave women show us the strength that faith in God's power can have.